This accessibility statement applies to the website www.norwich.gov.uk

 - some links aren't distinguishable by more than just colour

-- some links to the same destination use different link text.
+- some links that go to the same destination use different link text

 - content and functionality of our third party applications such as My Norwich, Jobs, Civica pay, Committee meetings, Planning applications public access are not fully accessible